 Testing the Alarm

-Smoke detectors do not last forever.
-Most units have a lifespan of eight to 10 years, according to the U. S. Fire Administration, but it is critical to replace them before they malfunction so you have continuous protection.
+Smoke alarms do not last forever.
+It's a good idea to replace them every 10 years to make sure you have reliable detection of fires.
 Most models have a test function that lets you periodically check them to catch potential problems early.
-Test your smoke detectors monthly and immediately replace any units that do not respond as they should.
+Test your smoke alarms monthly and immediately replace any units that do not respond as they should.

 Get new alarms after a decade even if the old models still seem to be functioning.
 Older units may sound when you press the test button, but that doesn't tell you how well the sensor works.
 The test response simply tells you that the electronic components and alert part of the alarm still work.
 You can test the sensor by using smoke alarm test spray, but it's still a good idea to change out any units older than 10 years.
 The sensor could stop working at any time.
 Not sure how old your unit is?
 Look on the back side for a date.
 That's the date of manufacture, and it's what you should use to calculate the 10-year mark, even if you installed the unit much later.
 Be sure to properly dispose of old smoke alarms.